 - a.
-Surface: Find help answering surface water questions6 - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. - 2.
-Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. - 3.
-Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.
+If appropriate, state what stream or river it flows into. [help] - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans. [help] - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material. [help] - 4) Will the proposal require surface water withdrawals or diversions?
+Give general description, purpose, and approximate quantities if known. [help]